compoundingeffects/thebigpictureschool/index.md

 nav_order: 1
 ---

-# **Welcome to The Big Picture School**
+# **Welcome to Big Picture School**

 The world is changing rapidly.
 A holistic perspective and nimble thinking are increasingly crucial.
-The Big Picture School addresses this need by using AI-assisted content to teach core principles across major disciplines, encouraging interdisciplinary thought.
+Big Picture School addresses this need by using AI-assisted content to teach core principles across major disciplines, encouraging interdisciplinary thought.
 We aim to inspire a new generation of thinkers who can tackle complex problems, foster innovation, and drive positive change.
 Whether you're a student, a professional, or a lifelong learner, we want to help you build a comprehensive understanding of the world.

 ## Major Academic Disciplines and Fields of Study